satumk/trywithkids/README.md

 ## Known bugs at this time:
 - listview scrolls also horizontally.
 Content should be wrapped.
-- user-notification is insufficient in add experiments-view.
-No notification if experiment did not save to database
-- in add experiment the user can add more text than the database can handle causing save to fail
 - error messages remain in window until user visits another part of application
-- Maintance-user can delete themselves.
-A change will be coded, so user cannot delete themselves.

 ## Creator information
 The creator and developer for this project is Satu Korhonen.